Nirzona/CSE-366-3--2021-2-60-051/Assignment 3/README.md

 # Running the Simulation

-To run the simulation, ensure you have kaggle account and upload dataset in the kaggle.
+To run the simulation, ensure you have kaggle account and Download this dataset  https://data.mendeley.com/datasets/brfgw46wzb/1
+and upload dataset in the kaggle.